robdevops/finbot/README.md

 * Daily trade notifications across all portfolios
 * Daily price movements of holdings over a defined threshold
 * Earnings date reminders for your holdings
-* Ex-dividend date reminders for your holdings
+* Ex-dividend date warnings for your holdings
+* Highly shorted stock warnings for your holdings (AU, US)
 * Discord, Slack and Telegram support
 * For speed and reliability, it uses no uncommon libraries or screen scraping